polterguy/magic/README.md

 ## Notice

 After refactoring Magic to use Hyperlambda, the library has not yet been completely stabilized and should be considered BETA software at the moment - At least until I manage to create a release of its current codebase.
+If you are looking for the version the MSDN article describes, you can [find it here](https://github.com/polterguy/magic/releases/tag/v3.0).
+This is the last release of that codebase though, and I intend to completely change the library to exclusively be built around Hyperlambda for all future releases.